Content on this page was generated by AI and has not been manually reviewed.

 How do I decide between VPN and Zscaler for my company?

 Assess your app mix cloud-native vs on-prem, need for granular access control, user experience goals, and your readiness to adopt zero-trust architecture.
 A phased pilot can reveal which approach fits best.
+What is ghost vpn and how it protects privacy, unlocks geo-restrictions, and compares to other VPNs in 2026

 What about data protection and DLP with Zscaler?